 - Make it gluten-free.
 Sub gluten free panko for breadcrumbs and use gluten free flour mix in place of all purpose flour.

-- For more flavor, try adding a few cloves of garlic or a little bacon or pancetta to the breadcrumb topping.
+- Add some extra flavor.
+For more flavor, try adding a few cloves of garlic or a little bacon or pancetta to the breadcrumb topping.